History BA (Hons)Study level: Undergraduate

 - Tactile learning – engagement with historical artefacts such as newspapers and other documents to learn about how societies were informed, and shaped.

-- Innovative learning and assessment – learn how to use digital tools to produce documentaries; create video and radio podcasts; development of digital literacy skills.
+- Innovative learning and assessment – learn how to use digital tools to produce documentaries; create video and radio podcasts and develop your digital literacy skills.

 - Critical thinking – a focus on the ways in which critical questioning of the past can help you to understand the social, cultural, and political forces which have shaped societies through the present day.